Mai-Sigurd/Algo_exam_notes/06 Parameterized algorithms.md

 $$F(k) \cdot poly(|I|)$$
 Where f(k) is function only dependent onk poly in input size
-FPT algorithms are considered efficient for small values of kkk because the dependence on kkk is separated from the input size, and the running time is polynomial in ∣I∣|I|∣I∣ for a fixed kkk.
+FPT algorithms are considered efficient for small values of k because the dependence on $k$ is separated from the input size, and the running time is polynomial in $|I|$ for a fixed $k$.

 ### For which parameter choices does an FPT algorithm run in polynomial time?

-An FPT algorithm runs in polynomial time when the parameter kkk is bounded by a constant.
+An FPT algorithm runs in polynomial time when the parameter k is bounded by a constant.
 In such cases, the function f(k) becomes a constant multiplier, and the overall running time simplifies to, poly(I) which is polynomial.

 ### Describe how to solve the Vertex Cover problem in running time, where k is the$𝑂(2^{𝑘}𝑛)$ solution size.